 You pay your monthly premiums so you can have some coverage for dental care.
 But what if you need extensive work?
 Chances are your dental insurance will max out at $1,500 or $2,000.
-Many dental insurance companies count the cost of your yearly examinations, x-rays, and cleanings in that amount.
-That leaves you with some money still left, but certainly not enough to cover you if you need extensive work.
+Many dental insurance providers count the cost of your yearly examinations, X-rays, and cleanings in that amount.
+That leaves you with some money still left, but certainly not enough to cover you if you need extensive treatment.

-According to the Fair Health Consumer, on average, a dental crown in Santa Fe or Albuquerque, New Mexico will run you around $1,672.
+According to the Fair Health Consumer, on average, a dental crown in the U.S. will run you around $1,672.
 If you need a root canal, you can expect to spend up to $1,400.
 As for dental implants, many dental insurance companies don’t even include them as covered treatment.
 Averaging up to $3,000 per tooth means you may have to pay entirely out of pocket for your treatment.

-If you are getting a procedure that’s covered, most likely you will still be responsible for your deductible and co-payment or co-insurance portion of the treatment.
+If you’re getting a procedure that’s covered, most likely you will still be responsible for your deductible and co-payment or co-insurance portion of the treatment.
 These out of pocket costs add up fast and make many people wonder if buying dental insurance if even worth it.
-You might enjoy reading more about this on our article Is Dental Insurance A Scam here.
+You might enjoy reading more about this on our article Is Dental Insurance a Scam.

-Dentist in Mexico are skilled and licensed with comparable training to US dentists.
-Dentist in Mexico boast the same dental technology and equipment.
-They use the same materials for crowns and other procedures.
-And they have the same sanitation procedures in place as American dentists.
-If you are wondering why it’s so much cheaper then you should definitely check out our article on Dental Tourism: Why You Should Get Dental Work in Mexico here.
+Thankfully, getting affordable, quality dental care in Mexico is possible.
+Dentists in our programs are skilled and licensed with comparable training to U.S. dentists.
+They have equal or better dental technology and equipment.
+They use the same materials.
+And, they adhere to the same sanitation procedures in place as U.S. dentists.
+If you are wondering why it’s so much cheaper then you should definitely check out our article on Dental Tourism: Why You Should Get Dental Work in Mexico.

 And guess what else?
 Your dental insurance may cover treatment there too.
-On average you can save up to 80% on dental treatment by crossing the border to Mexico.
-That crown that would have cost you $1,672 at your local dentist in Santa Fe or Albuquerque will only cost $260 in Mexico.
-And the root canal that would cost $1,400 in your hometown would cost only $330 south of the border.
-Dental implants are cheaper too, averaging $1,750, or half of what you’d find at your local dentist in Santa Fe or Albuquerque.
+On average you can save up to 75% on dental care by crossing the border to Mexico.
+That crown that would have cost you $1,672 at your local dentist in the U.S. will only cost $425 in Mexico.
+And the root canal that would cost $1,400 in your hometown would cost only $250 south of the border.
+Dental implants are cheaper too, averaging $1,800, or in many cases, half of what you’d find at your local dentist in the U.S.

-So the bottom line is by going to Mexico you can save a lot, especially if you need extensive dental care.
-Well now, some dental insurance companies are covering non-emergency treatment outside of the US.
-We’ve identified one, Delta Dental’s PPO plan.
+So the bottom line is by going to Mexico you can save a lot, especially if you need extensive dental work.
+Some dental insurance providers are covering non-emergency care outside of the U.S. We’ve identified one, Delta Dental’s PPO plan.

-Delta Dental is the largest dental insurance provider in the US, so there is a good chance you are covered.
-In fact, they cover nearly 390,000 New Mexico residents.
+Delta Dental is a major dental insurance provider in the U.S., so there’s a good chance you’re covered.
 According to Delta Dental’s website, “As a Delta Dental subscriber, you can visit any licensed dentist anywhere in the world for your dental care.
-Even if you’re out of the country when you receive dental treatment, you have peace of mind when you have Delta Dental coverage.”
+Even if you’re out of the country when you receive dental work, you have peace of mind when you have Delta Dental coverage.”

 You may be thinking, what does this mean for me?
-Well you can go to Mexico for cheaper dental care and be REIMBURSED by your dental insurance company.
-And guess what else?
-Your max benefit covered amount of $1,500-$2,000 will go a lot further down there.
+Well you can go to Mexico for cheaper dental work and be reimbursed by your dental insurance provider.

 Step 1: Before you go to Mexico contact your dental insurance provider and ask if you are covered for the dental treatment you plan to have done.
 Ask if you need pre-authorization, what are the requirements for the reimbursement, and what address you need to send the dental receipts.